chairfull/GodotOdysseyFramework/README.md

 > [!NOTE]
 > Feel free to raise issues with features you want or ideas to discuss.

-> [!NOTE]
-> While I want to use pure GDScript, lack of interfaces/traits is a killer, so there is C# hybridisation.
-> At least until `traits` are implemented.

 ![Odyssey Framework](./addons/odyssey/icon_of.svg)

 Simplify development of FPS, RPG, ImSims.